J-Rodrigo-Rojo-Garcia/Bayesian_D_OED_Chromatography/README.txt

 3) OpenMP
 4) Python3 and libraries: "Numpy, Scipy, Matplotlib"

-There are three folders, for 8, 15 and 20 time measurements.
+There are three folders.
+They are for the experiments made with 8, 15 and 20 time measurements.

 - Run in Matlab for each folder the script called: "Scripts_Matlab.m"
 - It can take several hours